dongrisuihan/OPEN-Vis-ControlSD/README.md

 Our original motivation is to propose and validate a novel self-supervised pipeline to achieve broad generalizations.

-1. This framework comprises two components: a modular autoencoder and a conditional generator.
-Given the extensive research on conditional generation, we leverage the existing, mature ControlNet for this aspect.
-Our core contribution lies in designing a modular autoencoder based on proposed equivariance constraint, successfully enabling the network to spontaneously develop relatively independent and highly complementary modular features.
-These features are crucial for subsequent conditional generation.

-2. We propose SCG and experimentally demonstrate that it can spontaneously emerge (or 0-shot generalize) various abilities, including super-resolution, dehazing, saturation and contrast manipulation, as well as conditional generation based on diverse styles such as oil paintings, ink paintings, ancient graffiti, sketches, and LineArt.
-Furthermore, SCG possesses two significant potentials: (1) Leveraging its self-supervision, SCG can further scale up its data and models to benefit from the scaling law, enhancing its basic capabilities; (2) Subsequently, SCG can be fine-tuned for specific tasks, leading to improved performance on particular tasks.
-These potentials suggest that SCG has the potential to become a foundation model for controllable generation.
 This framework comprises two components: a modular autoencoder and a conditional generator.
 Given the extensive research on conditional generation, we leverage the existing, mature ControlNet for this aspect.
 Our core contribution lies in designing a modular autoencoder based on proposed equivariance constraint, successfully enabling the network to spontaneously develop relatively independent and highly complementary modular features.
 These features are crucial for subsequent conditional generation.

-## 📄 Introduction

-The human brain exhibits a strong ability to spontaneously associate different visual attributes of the same or similar visual scene, such as associating sketches and graffiti with real-world visual objects, usually without supervising information.
-In contrast, in the field of artificial intelligence, controllable generation methods like ControlNet heavily rely on annotated training datasets such as depth maps, semantic segmentation maps, and poses, which limits the method’s scalability.
-Inspired by the neural mechanisms that may contribute to the brain’s associative power, specifically the cortical modularization and hippocampal pattern completion, here we propose a self-supervised controllable generation (SCG) framework.
-Firstly, we introduce an equivariance constraint to promote inter-module independence and intra-module correlation in a modular autoencoder network, thereby achieving functional specialization.
-Subsequently, based on these specialized modules, we employ a self-supervised pattern completion approach for controllable generation training.
-Experimental results demonstrate that the proposed modular autoencoder effectively achieves functional specialization, including the modular processing of color, brightness, and edge detection, and exhibits brain-like features including orientation selectivity, color antagonism, and center-surround receptive fields.
-Through self-supervised training, associative generation capabilities spontaneously emerge in SCG, demonstrating excellent zero-shot generalization ability to various tasks such as superresolution, dehaze and associative or conditional generation on painting, sketches, and ancient graffiti.
-Compared to the previous representative method ControlNet, our proposed approach not only demonstrates superior robustness in more challenging high-noise scenarios but also possesses more promising scalability potential due to its self-supervised manner.

 ## 🛠️ Installation